USAFA-ECE/ece382/docs/Assignments/lab16.md

     :align: center
     ```
     <br>
 1. The x-axis in this plot is incorrect; it should span from 0 to 5 seconds.
 Additionally, the entire transition cannot be completed within just 50 milliseconds.
 This suggests that the plot was not carefully reviewed before submission, which is unacceptable in the field of engineering.
+You will be very likely to receive no credit for such a plot as it clearly demonstrates a fundamental misunderstanding of what the data represents.
+It's akin to claiming that the power efficiency in your analysis is 120% or -5% — an obvious and critical error.

 1. Submit the following plots on Gradescope.
     - Periods vs. time
     - Speeds vs. time